ahmadjkff/9.-tip-calculator-app-main/README.md

 - Calculate the correct tip and total cost of the bill per person

 # You can try it following this link ([Calc Tip](https://ahmadjkff.github.io/tip-calculator/))

+I'm still working on this project.
+# Features Will be added

+-Error handling
+-Responsive design
+And more